Dartmouth-Data-Analytics-Core/DAC-tRAX/README.md

 # Dartmouth CQB-tRAX Pipeline
-Pipeline dapted from the Lowe Lab (UCSC) for analyses of tRNA-derived small RNAs (tDRs), mature tRNAs, and inference of RNA modification from high-throughput sequencing.
+Pipeline for analyses of tRNA-derived small RNAs (tDRs), mature tRNAs, and inference of RNA modification from high-throughput sequencing.

 # Table of Contents
 - [Introduction](#introduction)